Database Software 101

 - Distributed database software involves a centralized database management system that controls information stored in a variety of locations (including the cloud, a company LAN or a network server).
 The distributed model is often considered the safest because of its natural data redundancy.

-- End user database software stores information that is used primarily by one person (Microsoft Excel and its spreadsheets are an example).
+- End user database software stores information that is used primarily by one person (Microsoft Excel and its spreadsheets are an example.
+Learn more about the hidden cost of spreadsheets and why business leaders are turning to online database platforms instead.)

 - External database software compiles information that must be accessed by a variety of users, often via the Internet.